jsohlendorff/continuous_time_LTMLE/article.typ

 and $cal(F)_0 = sigma(treat(0), covariate(0))$, where
 $history(k)$ stopping time $sigma$-algebra $history(k)$ -- representing the information up to and including the $k$'th event -- associated with
 stopping time $event(k)$.
+//In this article,
+//we do not consider the completed probability space.
 We will interpret $history(k)$ as a random variable instead of a $sigma$-algebra, whenever it is convenient to do so and also make the implicit assumption that whenever we condition on $history(k)$, we only consider the cases where $event(k) < oo$ and $status(k) in {a, ell}$.